akhilesh1709/Customer_satisfaction_using_ann/README.md

-# Crop Recommendation using LightBGM
+# Customer Satisfaction using ANN

 This repository is an example of using simple ANN deep learning model to perform a binary classification of customer satisfaction.